Martin Perez pitches complete game as Rangers blank Astros - NewsBreak

 Calhoun ripped a two-out solo opposite-field home run to left-center field in the fourth inning to stake the Rangers to a 1-0 lead.
 Calhoun has five homers in his past six games.

-Houston didn’t get a hit until the fifth, when Jeremy Pena had a two-out single to right field.
-The Astros put two on with no out in the seventh on singles by Bregman and Tucker, but Perez struck out Gurriel and coaxed a double-play grounder from Pena to repel the threat.
+Houston managed just two hits through the first five innings.
+The Astros put two on with no outs in the seventh on singles by Bregman and Tucker, but Perez struck out Gurriel and coaxed a double-play grounder from Pena to repel the threat.

 Texas added to its lead in the eighth off Astros reliever Rafael Montero.
 Mitch Garver singled, Nathaniel Lowe walked and Garver scored on a throwing error by Montero on a bunt by Eli White.
 Lowe then came across on a two-out single by Marcus Semien that made it 3-0.

-Cristian Javier (2-2) started for the Astros and took the loss despite surrendering only one run on three hits and a walk while striking out nine in six innings of work.
+Cristian Javier (2-2) started for the Astros and took the loss despite surrendering only one run on three hits and a walk while striking out nine in six innings.